marissavilleneuve/voyant-tool-tutorial/Voyant- A text-analysis tool.md

 + [Voyant's Documentation](http://docs.voyant-tools.org/): Provides a quick walkthrough for using Voyant and descriptions of all the tools it contains.
 + [A Gephi Tutorial](http://electricarchaeology.ca/2013/10/29/getting-historical-network-data-into-gephi/)

-+
-###Miscellaneous
+### Miscellaneous

 Voyant is capable of extracting text from things.

-Here I've just thrown in a link to a google search:
+Here we have just thrown in a link to a google search:

 ![](http://i17.photobucket.com/albums/b99/Dragon_Tamer13/popo.jpg)